-- Course Name: Introductory Physiology (PSL 250) Fall 2017
+Course Name: Introductory Physiology (PSL 250) - Spring 2018

-- Direct URL: http://app.tophat.com/e/236117
+Direct URL: http://app.tophat.com/e/514079

-- 6-digit course code: 236117
+6-digit course code: 514079

-You must be registered for our Top Hat course (tophat.com/e/236117) by 08/31/17 to start receiving quiz/participation points.
-If you do not register for our Top Hat course by this date, you cannot get points retroactively.
+You must be registered for our Top Hat course (tophat.com/e/514079) by 01/09/18 to start receiving Q, P, A points.
+If you do not register for our Top Hat course by this date, you will not get points retroactively.
+No exceptions will be made.

-\\ When registering, Top Hat asks for your "student ID."
+When registering, Top Hat asks for your "student ID."
 Please enter your net ID, not your APID.
 Your net ID is merely your MSU email minus the "@msu.edu."
 For example, my MSU email is mds@msu.edu.
 Therefore, my net ID is mds.
-Therefore, my Top Hat "student ID" is mds.\\ have the Top Hat webpage/application open on your Wi-Fi device or the phone # (1-(315)-636-0905) saved as a favorite on your phone for text messaging.
+Therefore, my Top Hat "student ID" is mds.

-Once registered, you will be able to earn quiz and participation points by responding to my inclass questions in one of three ways:
+Once registered, you will be able to earn quiz and participation points by responding to my inclass questions in one of following three ways:

-- 1) Via your laptop, tablet or iPad running our specific Top Hat course (tophat.com/e/236117) on a web browser. - 2) Via text message.
-Text your responses to 1-(315)-636-0905. - 3) Via the free Top Hat mobile application available at the App Store for iPhones/iPads and Google play for Android phones/Android tablets. - \ Response times for questions will be limited.
-Therefore, you should always

-\ If you are having problems with connectivity, you can always submit your responses via "off-line mode."
+- 1) Via your laptop, tablet or iPad running our specific Top Hat course (tophat.com/e/514079) on a web browser. - 2) Via text message.
+Text your responses to 1-(315)-636-0905. - 3) Via the free Top Hat mobile application available at the App Store for iPhones/iPads and Google play for Android phones/Android tablets. - Response times for questions will be limited.
+Therefore, you should always have the Top Hat webpage/application open on your Wi-Fi device or the phone # (1-(315)-636-0905) saved as a favorite on your phone for text messaging. - If you are having problems with connectivity, you can always submit your responses via "off-line mode."